Social Security Disability Process

 Hearings are held at the hearings office, either in-person (with the Administrative Law Judge in the hearing room with you) or via video-teleconference (with the Administrative Law Judge in one of several hearings offices in the country, but visible to you through a computer, similar to Skype).
 You have a choice of which type of hearing you would like to have.

 Only rarely are decisions announced at the hearing.
 Decisions at this step typically are received anytime from a few weeks to a few months after the hearing.
-Nationally, the approval rate at this stage is slightly less than 50%.
+Nationally, the approval rate at this stage is about 45%.

 STAGE FOUR: APPEALS COUNCIL